ttlew/conversation/entities.md

     - To see more information about a system entity, including examples of matching input, click the entity in the list.
     - For details about the available system entities, see [System entities](system-entities.html).

 1. Click the toggle switch next to a system entity to enable or disable it.
-You can also enable or disable all system entities by clicking the **All toggle** switch at the top of the list.

 ### Results